justin-p/hugo-testing/content/notes/hacking/External/public-key-disclosure/index.md

 ## public key disclosure

 Very often keys are pushed to code repositories such as Github, Bitbucket or Gitlab.
-You want to identify a target code repo and search all commit history to discover secerts that might have been pushed.
+You want to identify a target code repo and search all commit history to discover secrets that might have been pushed.

 Tools to search git repos